codr7/sharpl/README.md

 ```

 #### splat
-Unquoting may be combined with splat to unquote sequences in place.
+Unquoting may be combined with `*` to expand in place.

 ```
 (let [bar 42